A Bilinear Form for Spin$^c$ Manifolds: Introduction

 \begin{remark} For $n=1$, this result has been proved by Crowley and the author \cite[Theorem 2.2]{cy20}. \end{remark}

 \begin{remark} It follows from Landweber and Stong \cite[p.
 637]{ls87} that there is no class $y \in H^{4n+2}(B\mathrm{Spin}^c; \Z/2)$ with $n> 0$ such that the identity

 holds for all $(8n{+}2)$-dimensional spin$^c$ manifolds $M$ and all $x \in H^{4n}(M;\Z/2)$.
-It is natural to ask whether the identity in Theorem \ref{thm:main} holds for any $x \in H^{4n}(M)$, not just for torsion classes.
-Unfortunately, this remains an open question. \end{remark}
+It is therefore natural to ask whether the identity in Theorem \ref{thm:main} holds for any $x \in H^{4n}(M)$, not merely for torsion classes.
+Unfortunately, this question remains open. \end{remark}

 \begin{remark} One may also ask whether there exists a universal class $y \in H^{n+1}(B\mathrm{Spin}^c; \Z/2)$ such that

 holds for any $2n$-dimensional spin$^c$ manifold $M$ and any $t \in TH^{n-1}(M)$.
 For $n \le 3$, the answer is affirmative, and one may take $y = 0$.
 For $n=4k$, $k \ge 1$, it follows from Landweber and Stong \cite[p.
 638]{ls87} that the answer is negative.
 The cases $n=4k+2$ and $n=4k+3$ for $k \ge 1$ remain unresolved. \end{remark}